 Guest editor of a Synthese Topical Collection on “Objectivity in Social Research” together with Petri Ylikoski (in progress).

 Recipient of Nordic Research Council Workshop Grant (NOS-HS) to organize three workshops in 2020 on “Reactivity in the Human Sciences” together with Marion Godman and Caterina Marchionni.
 See https://sites.google.com/view/thereactivityproject/home.

 Guest editor of a European Journal for Philosophy of Science Topical Collection on “Reactivity in the Human Sciences” together with Marion Godman and Caterina Marchionni (in progress).

-Visiting professor, Department of Philosophy, Leibniz Universität Hannover, Germany (spring 2020).
+Visiting professor, Department of Philosophy, Leibniz Universität Hannover, Germany (summer 2020).

 Qualitative Methods – book under contract with Cambridge University Press, Elements Series in Philosophy of Science (in progress).